 Without Sally’s tour, we certainly would never have found these places.
 And even if we did stumble across them, without a recipe and her expert guidance, we would’ve been overwhelmed.
 Row upon row of interesting foods… but with no clue where to even start.
 As it was, we filled the eski in the back of Sally’s mini van, and have already cooked an authentic Indian lamb dinner and made Baklava for the very first time.

 Sharing Food Secrets with Sally

 If you are a genuine foodie, whether a local or a tourist to Tasmania, joining Sally for Hobart’s Hidden Pantries food tour would be a good thing for you to do.
 Our group were all great fun and very excited by the prospect of making a new culinary discovery.
 The well-organised brigade brought their own shopping bags, and had them filled to overflowing by the finish.
 Sally certainly has a wealth of information about food and she’s happy to share it with her customers.

-The writer and her foodie friend were guests of Herbaceous Tours.
-For more information see the website or phone 0416 970 699.
+Think Tasmania toured and dined as guests of Herbaceous Tours.
+For more information see Sally’s website or phone 0416 970 699.